mjewell/convenience-store/README.md

 }
 ```

-For a more comprehensive example showing several different ways mobx-base-store can be used, check out this codesandbox: https://codesandbox.io/s/2zo8jq38r0
+For a more comprehensive example showing several different ways convenience-store can be used, check out this codesandbox: https://codesandbox.io/s/2zo8jq38r0

 ## Design Decisions